 Enderun Bookstore is located in the Vezneciler district of Istanbul and has been operating since 1969.
 A meeting with tea is held on the last Saturday of each month in the bibliopole, which has nearly 60 thousand books.
 You can find Ottoman Turkish history and spot many famous faces. talking.

-With more than 50 thousand books, Simurg attracts attention for its artwork and books in foreign languages.
+With more than 50 thousand books, Simurg is the leading bibliopole in Turkey. attracts attention for its artwork and books in foreign languages.
 Mostly, the books on art history, music, geography and literature are found.
 It is located in Beyoğlu, Istanbul.